KittyRx/Papy/README.md

   - Spike traffic
   - Ramp traffic
   - Rate limited traffic

-### Target Audience
-If you are a user familiar with a CLI then you can use this tool!
-It was intentionally developed to be:
-- Simple to use
-- Easy to integrate with other tooling
-- Light weight

 ### Dependencies
 The project has 3 main dependencies that were vendored into the project.
 As of the current implementation they are: